 One of the biggest questions we face is “How can I retire?”
 In today’s financial situation.
-We spend our retirement without even thing about it.
+We spend our retirement without even think about it.
 Living for today or trying just to survive will catch up to you in the end.
 Planning ahead is the key.
-Something we really don’t do, especially when were young.
+Something we really don’t do, especially when we’re young.
 Who thinks about getting old?
 That answer is elderly people that now have to face retirement based on Social Security only.
 Just imagine trying to enjoy your retirement on $1200 a month.
 Can you do it?

-I love the TV commercial, when a guy asked for what you have in your pocket today and can you retire on it.
+I love the TV commercial when a guy asked for what you have in your pocket today and can you retire on it.
 This is very possible to complete when you’re young.
 Notice the commercial has young people in it.
 You don’t see a 50 year right down the money in his pocket.
 Because this plan will not work for him.
 They don’t have the time left to grow a small amount into a retirement.
 They must speed the process up.

 If you haven’t planned for your retirement, don’t stress out yet.
 1 out of 3 Americans hasn’t saved anything.
-1 out of 5 Americans plan on working till they die.
+1 out of 5 Americans plans on working till they die.
 Common sense says the older you are, the least amount of time you have to prepare.
 Most people do not understand this until they lost 20 years of prime retirement savings time.
 This is when reality smacks you right in the face.
 The moment use realized you lost thousands of dollars to retire on and time is running out.

 Why I can’t Retire?